Event sponsorship terms & conditions

 8 CONSEQUENCES OF TERMINATION

-8.1.3 the Host shall refund to the Sponsor any reasonable portion of the Sponsorship Fee attributable to a particular Activity or obligation that has not been discharged by the Host where the Sponsor has terminated this Agreement pursuant to this Clause 8;
+8.2.3 the Host shall refund to the Sponsor any reasonable portion of the Sponsorship fee attributable to a particular Activity or obligation that has not been discharged by the Host where the Sponsor has terminated this Agreement pursuant to Clause 8;

-8.1.4 the following clauses shall continue in force: Clause 1 (Definitions and interpretation), Clause 7 (Termination), Clause 8 (Consequences of termination), Clause 12 (Confidentiality), Clause 13 (Data Protection) and Clause 22 (Governing law and Jurisdiction) of this Agreement.
+8.2.4 the following clauses shall continue in force: Clause 1 (Definitions and Interpretation), Clause 6 (Liability), Clause 7 (Termination), Clause 8 (Consequences of Termination), Clause 12 (Confidentiality), Clause 13 (Data Protection) and Clause 22 (Governing Law and Jurisdiction) of this Agreement.

-8.2 Termination or expiry of this Agreement shall not affect any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination or expiry, including the right to claim damages in respect of any breach of the agreement which existed at or before the date of termination or expiry.
+8.3 Termination or expiry of this Agreement shall not affect any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination or expiry, including the right to claim damages in respect of any breach of this Agreement which existed at or before the date of termination or expiry.

 9.1 Each party agrees that it shall: